harveywang007/Predicting-Depression-Using-RNA/README.md

 For Stanford's CS 129 course, Applied Machine Learning, I worked on a final project with two other classmates.
 These are my coding contributions.

 In our project, we predicted depression based on RNA expression.
 The algorithms used included a neural network, logistic regression, SVM, and an anomaly detection algorithm; PCA was also tested, but it did not improve the performance.
-I wrote the anomaly detection and SVM algorithms, and I will share those here.
+I wrote the anomaly detection algorithm, and applied that and the SVM on the data; I will share those here.

 The data set was a proprietary set provided by one of the group members.
 While it does not include identifying data, I will not share it just to be safe.
 I have also cleared out the cell outputs that showed the data.